Roberto de Mattei: Biography

-De Mattei was born in Rome, Italy.
-He was a student and assistant to the philosopher of politics Augusto Del Noce and to the historian Armando Saitta at the Faculty of Political Sciences of the Sapienza University of Rome.
-Among other academic positions, de Mattei was Professor of Modern History at the Faculty of Arts of the University of Cassino.
+De Mattei studied at Sapienza University of Rome and graduated in 1972 with a degree in contemporary history.
+During his studies, he was a student and later an assistant to the philosopher Augusto Del Noce and the historian Armando Saitta at the Faculty of Political Sciences.
+Between 1985 and 2005, de Mattei served as professor of modern history at the University of Cassino.